saptarshibasu/cassandra-study/README.md

   * DataStax recommends binding your interfaces to separate Network Interface Cards (NIC).
 You can use public or private NICs depending on your requirements
   * DataStax recommends using at least two disks per node: one for the commit log and the other for the data directories.
 At a minimum, the commit log should be on its own partition.
   * DataStax recommends deploying on XFS or ext4.
 On ext2 or ext3, the maximum file size is 2TB even using a 64-bit kernel.
 On ext4 it is 16TB
-  * Partition Size - a good rule of thumb is to keep the maximum number of rows below 100,000 items and the disk size under 100 MB
+  * Partition Size - a good rule of thumb is to keep the maximum number of cells below 100,000 items and the disk size under 100 MB
   * As a production best practice, use RAID 0 and SSDs

 * **Production Recommended Values**